triton-inference-server/client/src/c++/perf_analyzer/docs/llm.md

     - If you get an error compiling bfloat16, you can remove it for the default option.

+    Once the engine is created, copy the directory containing the engine file and config.json over to following directory: <model-repo>/tensorrt_llm/1

 4. Serve the model with [Triton](https://github.com/triton-inference-server/tutorials/blob/main/Popular_Models_Guide/Llama2/trtllm_guide.md#serving-with-triton).